 You must notify HMRC of any changes to your VAT registered business.
-This can include a VAT change of address, trading details, and cancelling VAT registration altogether.
+This can include a VAT change of address, trading details, or cancelling VAT registration altogether.

-HOW TO CHANGE VAT DETAILS: Common VAT changes you need to report include business contact information and bank details.
+HOW TO CHANGE VAT DETAILS: There are some common VAT changes that you need to report.
+They include the business contact information and bank details.

 You can inform HM Revenue and Customs using one of two methods:

 1. Online using your Government Gateway VAT account.

-2. By post using the Government Form VAT484 (e.g. to change VAT address).
+2. By post using Government Form VAT484 (e.g. to change VAT address).

 If there is a change of partnership in your company, you must fill in and post the Government Form VAT2.
 Some changes mean you will need to cancel VAT registration altogether (see below).